sut-ai/notes/notebooks/12_Intro_to_machine_learning/index.md

 <a name="Trade"></a>
 <h3>Bias and Variance Trade-Off</h3>
 <p>the best and ideal model has low bias and low variance but it can not be acheived and is not possible practically!
-low-bias and high-variance leads to overfitting, high-bias and low-variance leads to unferfitting! so it is required to make a balance between bias and variance errors, and this balance between the bias error and variance error is known as the Bias-Variance trade-off. in simple words bias and variance are related to each other and we can not reduce both of them simultanously!</p>
+low-bias and high-variance leads to overfitting, high-bias and low-variance leads to underfitting! so it is required to make a balance between bias and variance errors, and this balance between the bias error and variance error is known as the Bias-Variance trade-off. in simple words bias and variance are related to each other and we can not reduce both of them simultanously!</p>
 <img src="./images/bias-and-variance-in-machine-learning6.png"></img>